-- 1. Complete the top section of the form including student, mentor(s), and site name. - 2.
-Complete the table below including the agreed upon goals for the capstone experience. - 3.
-Enter information in appropriate columns of the weekly log, including the date and signature of your Mentor at the end of each week. - 4.
-Include a reflection and challenges statement for each 2-week period (see assignment details in course shell). - 5.
+Occup pational Therapy Doctoral Capstone Student: Docto ral Capstone Mentor & Site: OT Ca pstone Mentor (as required): Instruc ctions: 1.
+Complete the top section of the form including student, mentor(s), and site name.
+2. Complete the table below including the agreed upon goals for the capstone experience.
+3. Enter information in appropriate columns of the weekly log, including the date and signature of your Mentor at the end of each week.

+- 4. Include a reflection and challenges statement for each 2-week period (see assignment details in course shell). - 5.
 Save a copy before submitting on due date. - 6.
 Use the saved copy for entering the log and journal entries for future following weeks. - 7.
 A cumulative log/journal should be uploaded to the Canvas shell every other week throughout the experience.